 So far, majority of Chinese manufacturing FDI in India has landed in provinces such as Andhra Pradesh (Sricity, Vishakhapatnam), Telangana (Hyderabad), Maharashtra (Pune, Chakan, Ranjangaon), Gujarat (Vadodara, Sanand), Karnataka (Bengaluru), Uttar Pradesh (Noida, Greater Noida), and Haryana (Bawal, Manesar).

 Institutional Mechanisms to Overcome Information Gaps and Facilitation of Investments

-Despite all advantages of Indian market, language and lack of people-to-people contact has emerged as the single-largest obstacle for exchange of information between the two countries.
-People in China have limited access to the information about the Indian economy and business environment.
-This has restricted the relatively mid-scale businesses from China to invest in India.
+Despite all advantages of the Indian market, language and lack of people-to-people contact has emerged as the single-largest obstacle for exchange of information between the two countries.
+People in China have limited access to information about the Indian economy and business environment.
+This has restricted relatively mid-scale businesses from China to invest in India.

 There is a big need to make the Chinese investor community learn the facts about investing in India, and the Government of India has established a dedicated body — Invest India to facilitate Chinese investments in India.
 Invest India is the national investment promotion and facilitation department established by the Ministry of Commerce & Industry, Government of India.
 A five-membered dedicated team has facilitated over 110 Chinese firms in the last three years and has investment commitments worth $ 25 bn.
 The team can help Chinese investors understand the government policies, benefit schemes and regulations, identify business opportunities and local partners, and help secure land for setting up manufacturing facilities.
 Chinese investors can avail the services of Invest India without any cost.